Introducing mle-monitor: A Lightweight Experiment & Resource Monitoring Tool πΊ

 'aborted'

-If you would like to get a summary of all reported experiments, the last experiment and its resource requirements, protocol.monitor()
+If you would like to get a summary of all reported experiments, the last experiment and its resource requirements, protocol.monitor() does so:

 # Get the monitoring data - used later in dashboard